-40. Disclosure for e-banking Services
+38. Disclosure for e-banking Services

-- 40.1.
+- 38.1.
 In addition to the detailed terms and conditions, institutions should make readily available to customers general descriptive information relating to the use of e-banking services (see definition of "Electronic Banking Services" in the definition section).
-In particular, institutions should make clear and prominent disclosure covering the following issues when a customer enters into an agreement for an e-banking service - - (a) the customer's liability for unauthorized transactions; - (b) all fees and charges which will apply to the e-banking service; - (c) relevant statement(s) in relation to protection of customers' personal data as required by the Personal Data (Privacy) Ordinance (Cap.
-486); - (d) customer obligations in relation to security for the ebanking service including observing in a timely manner the relevant security measures specified from time to time by the institutions for the protection of customers; and - (e) means for reporting security incidents or complaints. - 40.2.
+In particular, institutions should make clear and prominent disclosure covering the following issues when a customer enters into an agreement for an e-banking service - - (a) the customer's liability for unauthorized transactions; - (b) all fees and charges which will apply to the e-banking service; - (c) relevant statement(s) in relation to protection of customers' personal data as required by the Personal Data (Privacy) Ordinance; - (d) customer obligations in relation to security for the ebanking service; and - (e) means for reporting security incidents or complaints. - 38.2.
 Institutions should provide, where appropriate, a facility for customers to confirm that they have read such disclosures before they sign up for the service.
 For example, a confirmation facility may be provided on a web page containing the disclosures to allow customers to declare, by clicking on the facility, that they have read the disclosures therein.

-41. Security in relation to e-banking
+39. Security in relation to e-banking